Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms: Introduction

 Theorem~\ref{thm-equivalence} subsumes all of the above equivalences for the isogeny classes with commutative endomorphism algebra.
 In the almost-ordinary case, Theorem~\ref{thm-equivalence} also gives a description of morphisms between abelian varieties with non-isomorphic supersingular parts, which is not present in \cite{OswalShankar19}.
 Moreover, Theorem~\ref{thm-equivalence} also works for almost-ordinary abelian varieties in characteristic~$2$, while the results in \cite{OswalShankar19} do not.

-In \cite{CentelegheStix23}, Centeleghe and Stix give a categorical description of \emph{all} abelian varieties over a finite field.
-Fix any abelian variety $X$ that is isogenous to a square-free product of simple abelian varieties.
-Then there is a ring $S_X$ such that the category of abelian varieties which are isogenous to a power of $X$ is equivalent to the category of $S_X$-modules that are free and finite rank over $\Z$, cf.~\cite[Theorem 1.1]{CentelegheStix23}.
-The immediate issue if one would like to make an effective algorithm based on this equivalence -- which is one of the main aims of this article -- is that the ring $S_X$ will in general be non-commutative.
-This is shown to be the case as soon as $X$ is not ordinary nor defined over a prime field.
+In \cite{CentelegheStix23}, Centeleghe and Stix give a categorical description of all abelian varieties over a fixed finite field $\F_q$.
+This is achieved by gluing together infinitely many functors parametrized by sets $w$ of $q$-Weil numbers whose respective target is the category of $S_w$-modules that are free and finite rank over $\Z$, where $S_w$ is the endomorphism ring of a carefully chosen (``$w$-balanced'') abelian variety~$X_w$, cf.~\cite[Theorem 1.1]{CentelegheStix23}.
+This description, while completely general, is less amenable to be turned into an effective algorithm -- which is one of the main aims of this article -- even when we restrict to an isogeny class with commutative endomorphism algebra.
+One immediate issue is that, as soon as $X_w$ is not ordinary nor defined over a prime field, see \cite[Proposition~8.7]{CentelegheStix23}, the non-commutative ring $S_w$ is given as a fiber product of certain matrix algebras, see \cite[Theorem~4.9]{CentelegheStix23}, on which explicit representations of the Frobenius map are hard to compute.

 Finally, let us mention that there are other categorical descriptions of abelian varieties in the literature, such as \cite{JKPRSBT18}, \cite{Kani11}, \cite{KNRR} and \cite{chiafu2012}.